 Vaasa is a major port city in Finland's Ostrobothnia region, with population around 70,000.
 The city is bilingual (~70% speaking Finnish, ~25% Swedish), while the surrounding municipalities are with Swedish-speaking majority.
-The city is served by regularly scheduled passenger ferries (Wasaline service) linking to Umea Sweden with 11 weekly crossings (travel time 4,5 hours).
+Port Vassa (locode FIVAA) has a regularly scheduled daily ferry service (provided by Wasaline) linking to Umea Sweden (Holmsund Ferry Port), with 11 weekly crossings (travel time 3,5 hours).
 Ferries and cruise ships dock at Vaasa Ferry Port.

 Vaasa cruise port videos

 Port Vaasa cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Vaasa, Finland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 The European Investment Bank (EIB) revealed it had granted a EUR 70 million loan for the building of Kvarken Link Oy which is a special purpose...July 9, 2019